12 Link Building SEO Techniques Your Website Should Do

 She adds that “once you’ve chosen your target audience, look around the web and at what’s been done before.
 Create something better, that adds additional value and insight, or really levels up the design.
 Bonus points if you can create an animated infographic!”

 That technique is specific to Karli’s experience.
-You can explore and choose a method that works for you, your website, and your objective.
+You can explore and choose a link building SEO technique that works for you, your website, and your objective.
 Once you’ve found ‘The One,’ continue learning the ins and outs of the technique and optimize your processes to yield better results in the long run.

 “Once you’ve mastered one technique, learn another and diversify your efforts for best results!”